fluffypill0w/blog/_posts/2021-05-10-Ethernaut-Full-Write-Up.md

 categories: CTF Ethernaut
 ---

-It's been a while since my first post on the [Ethernaut challenge](), but everyone's favorite pillow is back with a full walkthrough of each level.
-Here you can find the [code for all of my exploit contracts](https://github.com/fluffypill0w/ethernaut-solutions/tree/main/contracts), and an [explanation of
+It's been a while since my first post on the [Ethernaut challenge](https://ethernaut.openzeppelin.com/), but now everyone's favorite pillow is back with a full walkthrough of each level.
+You can find the [code for all of my exploit contracts](https://github.com/fluffypill0w/ethernaut-solutions/tree/main/contracts), and an [explanation of
 Level 0 here](https://fluffypill0w.github.io/blog/ctf/ethernaut/2021/01/11/Ethernaut-Level-0.html).

 ## Level 1 - Fallback